-- 3.1 West Dunbartonshire Licensing Board, referred to in this Statement of Principles as "the Licensing Authority", is the Licensing Authority for the West Dunbartonshire Council area for the purpose of the Gambling Act 2005 and any subsequent regulations and guidance.
-Located in the west of Scotland and stretching from the outskirts of Glasgow to the banks of Loch Lomond, West Dunbartonshire is the fourth smallest Scotlish local authority in terms of land coverage (159 square kilometres).
-It has a population of just over 89,930 concentrated in the three main settlements of Clydebank, Dumbarton and Alexandria.
-A map of the Council area is provided in Appendix 1 to this Statement of Principles. - 3.2 Information related to the location of schools in West Dunbartonshire is provided at Appendix 2.
+- 3.1 The Licensing Board is the licensing authority for the West Dunbartonshire Council area for the purposes of the Gambling Act 2005 and any subsequent regulations and guidance.
+Located in the west of Scotland and stretching from the outskirts of Glasgow to the banks of Loch Lomond, West Dunbartonshire is the fourth smallest Scottish local authority in terms of land coverage (159 square kilometres).
+It has a population of just over [TO BE UPDATED] concentrated in the three main settlements of Clydebank, Dumbarton and Alexandria.
+A map of the Council area is provided in Appendix 1 to this Statement of Principles. - Appendix 2.
 This link details the number and location of educational establishments in West Dunbartonshire.
-Also in Appendix 2 is a link that details the location of addiction services within West Dunbartonshire and regulated premises where children and young persons may frequent .There are also details of the locations of Doctor Surgeries, Community Centres and Colleges.
+Also in Appendix 2 is a link that details the location of addiction services within West Dunbartonshire and regulated premises where children and young persons may frequent.
+There are also details of the locations of Doctor Surgeries, Community Centres and Colleges.
 This information is provided to give further information as to the local area profile of West Dunbartonshire in terms of addiction services, places where vulnerable persons may frequent, educational establishments and regulated premises that children and young persons frequent.